UC Davis

 Instead the project used the currently available public-domain

-technologies, and possibly adaptive management techniques,
+Using public domain technologies, and possibly

-of this project at $225,000 per acre.
+by the results of this project at $245,000 per acre, taking over

 The results of this study may have significant impacts